vnctaing/blog/_posts/2015-02-07-enable-https-apache-namecheap.md

 	$ cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot > mydomain.ca-bundle

-*Note : I had many troubles installing the two certicates, even after creating my ca-bundle because I chose the wrong module.
+*Note : I had many troubles installing the two certificates, even after creating my ca-bundle because I chose the wrong module.
 You might want to ask for a new certicate with the correct module ( mod_ssl or openssl ).
-I re-issue my certificate on my CA's website with mod_ssl and it did the trick for me.*
+I re-issued my certificate on my CA's website with mod_ssl and it did the trick for me.*

 To install your certificate on your server, once you are connected via SSH on your server :